Fruit/Nut

 Twigs:

-slender, reddish brown, and smooth
+slender, reddish-brown, and smooth

 Bark:

-light ashy gray, somewhat scaly, variable
+light ash gray, somewhat scaly, variable

 Height: